ModelarData/ModelarDB-RS/docs/dev/README.md

 storage.
   - **Metadata** - Manages metadata stored in Delta Lake, e.g., information about the tables' schema and compressed data.
-  - **Optimizer** - Rules for rewriting Apache DataFusion's physical plans for model tables so aggregates are computed from compressed segments instead of from reconstructed data points.
+  - **Optimizer** - Rules for rewriting Apache DataFusion's physical plans for time series tables so aggregates are computed from compressed segments instead of from reconstructed data points.
   - **Query** - Types that implement traits provided by Apache DataFusion so SQL queries can be executed for ModelarDB tables.
   - **Delta Lake** - Module providing functionality for reading from and writing to a delta lake.